Big Bang nucleosynthesis in a weakly non-ideal plasma: Model

 Now we assume a step function delineation in which $T^{}_\text{tr}$ separates the weakly non-ideal state ($T\le T^{}_\text{tr}$) from the ideal plasma ($T>T^{}_\text{tr}$):

 with $q\,'\neq1$.
-In reality, the transition from ideal to weakly non-ideal plasma could occur smoothly as the universe cools down.
+In reality, the transition from ideal to weakly non-ideal plasma could occur smoothly as the Universe cools down.
 Although the step function delineation between ideal and weakly non-ideal plasma seems schematic, it is valid as the simplest ansatz because it does represent the transition to the weakly non-ideal plasma state in BBN.
-With this leadup, the strategy pursued in this study is reduced to finding a satisfactory combination of ($q\,'$, $T^{}_\text{tr}$) for the BBN abundances.
+We tested a ramping function instead of the step function to describe the smooth transition and found that the difference between them is not significant with regard to physical interpretation.
+The global temperature-dependence of $q$ is indeed endowed with temporal dependence.
+One also choose to consider the spatial dependence of $q$ to represent inhomogeneity or anisotropy.
+We first neglected higher order corrections such as the temperature gradient due to the anisotropy in the radiation field and assumed that the density contrast is not high enough to affect the final BBN abundances since a spatial fluctuation of $<20\unit{\%}$ in the photon number density would not change the order of the baryon-to-photon ratio.
+With this lead-up, the strategy pursued in this study is reduced to finding a satisfactory combination of ($q\,'$, $T^{}_\text{tr}$) for the BBN abundances.

-The modified photon distribution, \eqn{eq5} with $q\neq1$, changes the following physical quantities: reaction rates of photo-disintegration processes, photon number, and energy density in comparison with the standard case with $q = 1$.
+The modified photon distribution, \eqn{eq5} with $q\neq1$, changes the following physical quantities: reaction rates of photo-disintegration processes, photon number, and energy density in comparison with the standard case of $q = 1$.